HannesTaljaard/hannes-personal-website/src/content/scholarly/the-moving-force-of-gestures-gestural-transformation-in-the-serioso-from-hannes-taljaards-four-essays.md

 ---
-title: 'The Moving Force of Gestures: Gestural Transformation in the Seriosofrom Hannes Taljaard’s Four Essays (2001-2005)'
+title: 'The Moving Force of Gestures: Gestural Transformation in the Serioso from Hannes Taljaard’s Four Essays (2001-2005)'
 authors: ['Jaco Meyer']
 publishedIn: 'SAMUS Vol. 41/42, 2021/2022'
 yearPublished: 2022
 doiURL: '/assets/SAMUS-41_42-HT-Meyer-article.pdf'
 ---
-Hannes Taljaard’s string quartet Four Essaysis a quintessential work in the South African string quartet literature.
+Hannes Taljaard’s string quartet *Four Essays* is a quintessential work in the South African string quartet literature.
 Various layers of ambivalence and ambiguity in this work make it a cognitively rich work to listeners and analysts.
-This article is an analysis of the first movement, Serioso, that shows the composer’s complex compositional technique against the backdrop of influences of metaphors in music, Indian Music and Bharatanatyam, musical gestures, musical forces, Set Theory, French poetry, and lullabies.
+This article is an analysis of the first movement, *Serioso*, that shows the composer’s complex compositional technique against the backdrop of influences of metaphors in music, Indian Music and Bharatanatyam, musical gestures, musical forces, Set Theory, French poetry, and lullabies.
 As with many creative individuals, their lives and their creative outputs are mutually